-When you have young children, three Jewish holidays get most of the holiday street cred with the kids: Passover, Purim, and Hanukkah.
+When you have young children, three Jewish holidays get most of the holiday street cred with the kids: Pesach, Purim, and Chanukah.
 But while these holidays might have more cultural awareness around them, the holiday of Shavuot has plenty of traditions that make it appealing for younger participants too.

 Modern day celebrations don’t include a trek to the site of the ancient Temple, instead they tie in to the summer season and enjoying the outdoors.
 Whether you're used to observing Shavuot or ready to celebrate for the first time, scroll down for a few easy, new-to-your family traditions.